Drug possession charges explained

 A drug possession charge relates to the unauthorised possession of prohibited drugs under Australian law.
 When someone is caught with drugs, they may face criminal charges that can have significant consequences depending on the type and quantity of the substance involved.

 In Australia, drug possession is generally governed by state and territory legislation, with the Controlled Drugs and Precursors Act and similar laws varying by jurisdiction.
-The key distinction is between simple possession (where drugs are held for personal use) and other offences such as drug supply charges, which carry much heavier penalties.
+A distinction generally exists between simple possession (where drugs are held for personal use) and other offences such as drug supply charges, which generally carry heavier penalties.

 When a possession prohibited drug charge is laid, several factors influence the severity.
-These include the type of substance, the quantity involved, your prior criminal history, and whether there's evidence suggesting intent to supply.
+Factors that may influence severity generally include the type of substance, the quantity involved, a person's prior criminal record, and whether there is evidence suggesting intent to supply.

 The legal framework exists to protect public health and prevent drug-related harm in the community.
-It's important to understand that possession of certain substances without authorisation is a criminal offence, and the consequences can affect employment, housing, travel, and other aspects of life.
+Possession of certain substances without authorisation is generally a criminal offence, and the consequences may affect employment, housing, travel, and other aspects of life.

 Key points